 You can form these in different ways, circles or squares as I have done here.
 Put them right into your hot oven and bake until the tops are golden brown before pulling them out.

-If you are interested in baking more with sprouted grain flours, let me give you a few suggestions:
+If you are interested in baking more with whole grain flours, let me give you a few suggestions:

 Simple Sprouted Grain Green Onion Biscuits